FeatureBaseDB/featurebase-docs/docs/cloud/cloud-evaluate.md

 # How do I evaluate FeatureBase?

-Evaluate FeatureBase Cloud with a database of over a billion records.
+Add the sample database which contains over a billion records to test our claims

 ## Before you begin